Red Auerbach: Writing

 Auerbach was the author of seven books.
 His first, Basketball for the Player, the Fan and Coach, has been translated into seven languages and is the best-selling basketball book in print.
 His second book, co-authored with Paul Sann, was Winning the Hard Way.
 He also wrote a pair of books with Joe Fitzgerald: Red Auerbach: An Autobiography and Red Auerbach On and Off the Court.
 In October 1991, M.B.A.: Management by Auerbach was co-authored with Ken Dooley.
 In 1994, Seeing Red was written with Dan Shaughnessy.
 In October 2004, his last book, Let Me Tell You a Story, was co-authored with sports journalist John Feinstein.

 Legacy

 Auerbach is widely regarded as one of the greatest coaches in NBA history.
 The NBA's Coach of the Year Award is named in his honour.
-Auerbach is remembered as a shrewd coach and executive with a fierce sense of loyalty to his players.
+Auerbach is remembered as a pragmatic coach and executive with a sense of loyalty to his players.
 Many of his former players, including Bill Russell and Don Nelson, became successful coaches in the NBA.

 In 1985, the Celtics retired a number 2 jersey with Auerbach's name, to recognize his significant contributions to the franchise.

 In 1985, the Boston Celtics retired the #2 jersey with Auerbach's name.